The Crocodile (Once Upon a Time): In the Characters' Past

 At the area near the docks, Rumplestiltskin pretends to be an old beggar, and Jones nicknames him 'Crocodile' after his scaly appearance.
 Upon learning who he is, Jones tells Rumplestiltskin that Milah died years ago, so the two decide on a sword fight to the finish with Rumplestiltskin gaining the upper hand and finally defeating Jones.
 But just as he was about to use his power to rip Jones's heart out, Milah appears.
 It turned out that Milah was never dead and was living among the pirates as Jones's lover.
 She asks that their lives be spared in exchange for the bean, which she took from the trader.
 Aboard Jones' ship, the Jolly Roger, Milah explains that she wanted a life of adventure over Rumplestiltskin, who was upset that she would leave both him and their son behind.
 Milah does admit that she regrets leaving Baelfire but allowed her hatred of staying with Rumpelstiltskin to prevent her from thinking about Bae.
 Milah then throws the bean to Killian so Rumplestiltskin would keep his promise, but a furious Rumplestiltskin decides to make them pay by ripping her heart out and killing her instantly, followed by slicing off Jones's left hand, believing that he had the bean in his fist.
 Rumplestiltskin declares he wants Jones to suffer as he did, so he leaves him alive.
 Killian then stabs Rumplestiltskin with a hook, but to no effect, as the Dark One is immortal.
 Jones vows to find a way to kill Rumplestiltskin, who doubts he will even live long enough to try.
 "The Crocodile" takes Jones's left hand and disappears in a puff of smoke, leaving the hook behind.
 As it turns out, Rumplestiltskin was once again tricked by Jones, who kept the bean in the other hand, then brought out the kidnapped black market trader to make sure the bean worked and after throwing it into the ocean, a portal opened up.
-Jones swears vengeance against Rumplestiltskin, and attaches the hook to left arm stump, revealing that he is none other than Captain Hook.
+Jones swears vengeance against Rumplestiltskin, and attaches the hook to his left arm stump, revealing that he is none other than Captain Hook.
 Revealing his name to be William Smee, the trader agrees to join Hook's crew as they prepare to enter the portal for a place where the crew will not age, so Hook can discover how to get his revenge on Rumplestiltskin; a place called Neverland.